 Social media poses three major computational challenges, dubbed by Gartner the 3Vs of big data: volume, velocity, and variety.
 Content analytics methods have faced additional difficulties, arising from the short, noisy, and strongly contextualized nature of social media.
 In order to address the 3Vs of social media, new language technologies have emerged, e.g. using locality sensitive hashing to detect breaking news stories from media streams (volume), predicting stock market movements from microblog sentiment (velocity), and recommending blogs and news articles based on user content (variety).

-PHEME achieves this by developing novel cross-disciplinary social semantic methods, combining document semantics, a priori large-scale world knowledge (e.g. Linked Open Data) and a posteriori knowledge and context from social networks, cross-media links and spatio-temporal metadata.
+PHEME achieved this by developing novel cross-disciplinary social semantic methods, combining document semantics, a priori large-scale world knowledge (e.g. Linked Open Data) and a posteriori knowledge and context from social networks, cross-media links and spatio-temporal metadata.
 Key novel contributions are dealing with multiple truths, reasoning about rumor and the temporal validity of facts, and building longitudinal models of users, influence, and trust.